 Heat a large drizzle of olive oil in a large pan over medium-high heat.
 Add zucchini and cook, tossing, until browned, 5-7 minutes.
 Add shallot, a pinch of chili flakes (to taste), and a drizzle of olive oil.
 Cook, tossing, until shallot is softened, 2-3 minutes.

 Once water is boiling, add ravioli to pot.
+Reduce heat to low.
 Cook until tender and floating to the top, about 4 minutes.
 Carefully scoop out and reserve ½ cup pasta cooking water, then drain.

 Add ravioli to pan, increase heat to medium, and gently toss to coat ravioli in sauce.
 Cook until sauce thickens slightly, 1-2 minutes.
 TIP: Add more pasta cooking water, if needed, to give sauce a loose consistency.